Among the financial and reporting obligations on limited companies in the UK is the requirement to notify HMRC of annual corporation tax liability.

 Capital allowances and the annual investment allowance

 Capital allowances can be claimed for the purchase of most things, such as plant and machinery and business vehicles.
 Different types of expenditure qualify for different capital allowances.
-The annual investment allowance (AIA) is set at £1 million until the end of March 2023.
+The annual investment allowance (AIA) is set at £1 million.

 For capital expenses over the AIA, they are claimed as writing down allowances.
 The rates can vary, but at the time of writing stand at: